 Using Fusible Web

 To use fusible web, the fabric should be washed first, as you would pre-shrink the fabric because the finishes on the fabric will prevent a permanent fuse to take place since the fusible material cannot melt into the fibers.
 If the fabric has not been pre-washed, it may seem like the fusible web is adhering, but it will work it's way loose as the finishes come off the fabric.

 Types of Fusible Web

-Many types of fusible web come with a special paper backing.
-Patterns can be traced directly on the back side of the paper for applique work.
+Many types of fusible web come with special paper backing.
+Patterns can be traced directly to the backside of the paper for applique work.
 We always save the paper after we peel it from the fabric, using it to protect the ironing board cover and iron, similar to a press cloth on top of what you are pressing but under what you are pressing.

-Never iron directly on the fusible web.
-It will melt all over your iron!
-If you do not have the backing paper, parchment paper or freezer paper can be used as a buffer to prevent fusible web from melting on your iron.
+Never iron directly on the fusible web—it will melt all over your iron!
+If you do not have the backing paper, parchment paper or freezer paper can be used as a buffer to prevent the fusible web from melting.
 Rolls of fusible web make an excellent addition to your emergency supplies for quick hem repair.